Nickk91/ProApp/README.md

   - **IN PROGRESS**
   - **DONE**

-After clicking **ADD TASK**, you’ll be navigated back to the project page, which will now display your newly added task at the bottom.
+After clicking **ADD TASK**, you’ll be taken back to the project page, which will now display your newly added task at the bottom.

 #### **Task’s Expanded View**

-By default, tasks appear in a **non-expanded** view—showing only the task’s name and its current status:
+By default, tasks appear in a **non-expanded** view, showing only the task’s name and current status:

 ![Task View](screenshots/task_view.png)

-To view the **expanded** version (which also displays the task’s description), click the **Arrow Button** in the bottom-right corner of the task:
+To view the **expanded** version (which also displays the task’s description), click the **Arrow Button** at the bottom-right corner of the task:

 ![Task Expanded View](screenshots/task_expanded_view.png)